putneydm/david_site_jekyll/test/_posts/2020/2020-01-12-squad-a-star-wars-story.markdown

 The trooper clipped his commlink to his belt.
 He could hear the lieutenant continue to yell orders to rescue him.
 This was probably just a Rebel trick.
 They’d tortured and killed the squad leader after all.
 But it was an order.

 He had only seconds to prepare his assault.
 The trooper took a quick look at the 3D scanner model and immediately saw his route. _Up, left, left, right, up, right, up._ He closed his eyes and visualized it.
 He quickly memorized it.
 His plan was simple: a standard Imperial fast-raid.
 Speed and surprise were key.
+Overwhelming power.
 Don’t allow them to even react.
 Kill anyone who does.
 He’d free the lieutenant and the other two troopers, who would cover their escape.
 His observations of the creatures suggested they’d offer no real resistance.
 But Rebels could be lurking about.

 He did a quick equipment check. _Blaster fully charged._ He really wished he had grenades, but he’d work with what he had.
 A blaster would have to be enough.
 He also did a once-over of his armor, checking its attach points and cleaning it of flecks of mud and forest debris until it was clean and shiny white as he could make it under these conditions. _Look like a stormtrooper.
 Now be a stormtrooper._ The black smudge was still across the chest.
 It was too late to do anything.